ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 ## Image toolbar

-Due to the changes mentioned above, the {@link module:image/image~ImageConfig#toolbar image toolbar} became crucial in terms of providing the user with proper interaction with images in terms of managing the image type and caption.
+Due to the changes mentioned above, the {@link module:image/image~ImageConfig#toolbar image toolbar} became crucial in terms of providing tools for proper interaction with images in terms of managing the image type and caption.
 Thus, it is recommended to use one of the following configurations as the minimum set-up for the image toolbar:

 * For the purposes of the structured content editing (implemented by default in the classic, balloon, balloon-block, and inline editor builds):